bald-cat/platform-per-page/README.md

 ## Usage

-Connecting the Functionality to the Table
+### Connecting the Functionality to the Table
-To integrate the pagination functionality into your table, override the $template property as shown below:
+To add the ability to select a number of records to a table, override the $template property as shown below:

 ```php
 <?php